erobwen/liquefy/documents/FlowUserGuide.md

 To deal with compact parameter lists, there are a number of available helper functions, and for specific purposes, new such functions can be implemented depending on the needs.
 These are commonly used by various components:

- * `getFlowProperties`
+ * `toProperties`
- * `getFlowPropertiesIncludingChildren`,
+ * `toPropertiesWithChildren`,

-Everything starts with **getFlowProperties** that is applied to a parameter list.
+Everything starts with **toProperties** that is applied to a parameter list.
 That will result in a properties object of the following structure:

 ```js
 {